AliouneDiouf/On_Chip_Sorting_Zebrafish_Embryos/README.md

 ---

 ## **Setup**
+### 1. Intersection_point
+First use the Intersection_point code to detect the Intersection_point of the microfluidic and ensure not to move the chip for all the process.

 ### 1. YOLO Model
 Ensure you have a YOLO model file ready for object detection.
 Update the model path in the script: